The Vermont Statutes Online

 § 113-603.
 Town meeting and budget

-The budget shall be approved or rejected by the legal voters at the annual Town meeting.
-In the event of rejection of the budget by the legal voters, the time and place of the next special Town meeting on the budget shall be set by the Selectboard within 30 days.
+The budget shall be approved or rejected by the legal voters by Australian ballot, at the annual Town meeting or a special Town meeting.
+In the event of rejection of the budget by the legal voters, within 30 days of a vote rejecting the budget, the Selectboard shall set the time and place of the next special Town meeting on the budget.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
-27, 2015.)
+27, 2015; 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 § 113-604.
 Appropriation